Septic System Rehabilitation and Sewer Connection Program

 Where can I get information on energy efficiency and conservation for my home?

-Low Income homeowners may also be eligible for Weatherization Assistance Program which provides for energy related improvements such as weather-stripping and caulking; repair or replacement of heating systems, doors and windows; insulation to walls and ceilings; and other minor repairs to ensure energy efficiency.
+Low-income homeowners may also be eligible for the Weatherization Assistance Program which provides for energy-related improvements such as weather-stripping and caulking; repair or replacement of heating systems, doors, and windows; insulation to walls and ceilings; and other minor repairs to ensure energy efficiency.

 Additional resources